 LATCH is simple: push in or hook on the clips, then tighten the strap.
 Installation with a car’s seatbelt isn’t usually too tough either: thread the seatbelt through your car seat’s belt path (often with arrows showing you the way), buckle, and then pull the seatbelt alllllll the way out before letting it slowly feed back in at the top.
 This last step is referred to as locking the seatbelt at the retractor.
 It’s been a requirement in new US cars over twenty years!

 In other countries, you are likely to encounter cars with seatbelts that don’t lock at all and have no LATCH attachments.
 If the car has a lap-only seatbelt it’s pretty easy to install a child car seat (more on that below).
 But if the car has a lap-shoulder belt that you can’t lock at the retractor and it doesn’t have LATCH, you may need something else to help you out…

 What is a locking clip?

 It’s a small, light, inexpensive piece of metal that keeps the seatbelt from sliding freely by holding the lap and shoulder sides together very tightly.

 Buy one.
 Learn how to use car seat clips with the video tutorial below.
 Put it in an outer pocket of your carry-on for convenience.
 Then cross your fingers that you won’t have to use it.

 I kid.
 Sort of.
-No one loves using a locking clip.
+No one loves using a car seat locking clip.
 It takes a few extra minutes and usually involves lots of swearing for me.
 That’s how you know you’re doing it right, because if it’s too easy to get on then it probably isn’t going to be secure enough to do its job in an accident.

-But when you need it, you’ll be really glad to have it!
+But when you need car seat belt clip, you’ll be really glad to have it!
 Just tell the taxi driver to check some sports scores while you do your thing.

 Do you need a locking clip?